hytest-org/hytest/environment_set_up/OpenOnDemand.md

-# HPC Server: Open OnDemand
+# HPC Server: Open OnDemand Quick-Start

 This is a custom service provided by the ARC team and customized for use in HyTEST workflows.
 It is the easiest to use (no configuration needed on your part), and provides reasonable compute resources via the `tallgrass`